 The Debtor has had extensive discussions and negotiations with numerous potential sources of financing concerning either the possible investment in the Debtor or the sale of the Debtor's assets.
 The Debtor has also explored other alternatives in connection with the extensive negotiation process involved in the formulation and development of the Plan.
-Additionally, representatives of the Debtor have had numerous discussions with potential alternative corn germ sources that are geographically closer to the Debtor is hopeful that it will be able to obtain new germ sources geographically closer to its Merrill, Iowa plant location.
+Additionally, representatives of the Debtor have had numerous discussions with potential alternative corn germ sources that are geographically closer to the Debtor than its current primary source of corn germ.
+These discussions are ongoing and the Debtor is hopeful that it will be able to obtain new germ sources geographically closer to its Merrill, Iowa plant location.
 Additionally, the Debtor has made significant progress with respect to the development and marketing of its Golden Essence Flour product.
-Specifically, the Debtor has had numerous discussions with respect to the marketing of the Debtor is not product.
-Specifically, the Debtor has had numerous discussions with respect to the marketing of the Debtor is not product.
-Specifically, the Debtor has had numerous discussions with respect to the marketing of the Debtor is not product.
 Specifically, the Debtor has had numerous discussions with respect to the marketing of the Debtor's Golden Essence Flour products.